kragen/dernocua/text/rust-notes.md

     hello, world

 #### Hello World is Fucking Huge ####

+> Smaller runtimes have fewer features but have the advantage of
+> resulting in smaller binaries.
+Smaller binaries make it easier to
+> combine the language with other languages in more contexts.
+While
+> many languages are okay with increasing the runtime in exchange for
+> more features, Rust needs to have nearly no runtime, and cannot
+> compromise on being able to call into C in order to maintain
+> performance.

+— *The Rust Programming Language*, §4.1 “Using threads to run code simultaneously”, p.
+423

     : user@debian:~/devel/dev3; ls -l hello
     -rwxr-xr-x 1 user user 3439804 Oct  6 22:50 hello